Yoshi325/talks-python-does-functional/outline.rst

 .. notes::

   This talk is not exhaustive.
-My intention is to address specific items and help you "dip your toe" into Functional Programming.
+My intention is to address specific items and help you "dip your toe" into Functional Programming with Python.

 ******